 Sprawl has been around for more than a few years.
 As new technology becomes popular and offers business growth, people use more of it to cope with growth, and do so inefficiently.
 Eventually, they realize the costs they incurred as a result are a problem.
 First, there was storage sprawl in the physical server world, and when virtualization came on the scene, virtualization sprawl followed.
 Now that the cloud has arrived, cloud sprawl is right in its wake.

 Unlike the earlier versions of sprawl, however, cloud sprawl poses a bigger threat.
-The lure of the public cloud’s pay-as-you-go model means that cloud has evolved into a micro transaction world (a satirical explanation can be found here), where tiny purchases (very) quickly add up to thousands of dollars.
+The lure of the public cloud’s pay-as-you-go model means that cloud has evolved into a micro transaction world (see this explanation for more), where tiny purchases (very) quickly add up to thousands of dollars.

 Historically, the biggest example of sprawl was storage.
 It was hard to sprawl physical servers because someone could walk into the data center and see how many servers there were and what they were doing.
 In the VM world though, compute resources didn’t need to exist, and virtually unlimited CPU and RAM could be assigned to any virtual machine.
 If a workload was abandoned or forgotten, who cared?
 The resources assigned to it were free anyway.
 Instead, the problem became one of storage (those “free” resources had to be stored somewhere), and storage providers quickly solved it themselves by commoditizing storage and providing it (almost) for free.